 And I know we weren't the only voters in Georgia.

-And I think what he's done has been so incredibly disloyal with this appointment as Miss Loffler, who I'm sure is capable and intelligent, but I don't think she knows what's about to hit her.
+And I think what he's done has been so incredibly disloyal with this appointment of Ms. Loeffler, who I'm sure is capable and intelligent, but I don't think she knows what's about to hit her.

-And if there's a Kavanaugh situation in the future, if there does she have the spine to handle that?
+And if there's a Kavanaugh situation in the future, does she have the spine to handle that?

 Because we know Doug Collins does.

-Doug Collins, I mean, it it couldn't be a worse day for Governor Kemp in this sense is that the rock star in these hearings today was Doug Collins, the minority leader on this committee.
+Doug Collins, I mean, it couldn't be a worse day for Governor Kemp in this sense, is that the rock star in these hearings today was Doug Collins, the minority leader on this committee.

-And I will tell you he would he was the you know, you didn't as I was saying that you don't need a long explanation convincing us of how great Doug Collins is because everybody in Georgia knows.
+And I will tell you he was the, you know, you didn't, as I was saying, you don't need a long explanation convincing us of how great Doug Collins is because everybody in Georgia knows.

-We don't have to, well, uh, yeah, just because Doug Collins associated with groups that have different views on abortion, and she donated a Romney 750 grand.
+We don't have to, well, yeah, just because Doug Collins associated with groups that have different views on abortion and she donated to Romney 750 grand.

 She never supported Trump, I guess, until this happened.